Indigenous Art Program 2019 artists and artworks

 The Sandy Family Cloak holds strong historical relevance for the Aboriginal people of the Sandy family.
 Derek Sandy is the son of Marissa Sandy and Derek Oram.
 It is the first Yuggera cloak made in over a century.
 The cloak depicts an aerial view of Mount Coot-Tha, which in Yuggera language translates to Kuta, and refers to the native stingless bees of the area.
 Australian native stingless beehives are round, unlike the majority of beehives which are hexagonal.
 The perimeter of the cloak resembles the circular beehives.

-See Derek's artwork in Giffin Lane.
+Derek's artwork was displayed in Giffin Lane.

 Delvene Cockatoo-Collins lives and works on Minjerribah with her family.
 Her current practice includes textiles, ceramic and jewellery making.
 Through these mediums, she expresses the stories of her family's lived experiences on Minjerribah, the natural environment, and her responses to representations of images and texts of Quandamooka.